aerobounce/Sublime-Swift-Format/README.md

 ## Settings

-- By default, `swiftversion` is not specified. **It's recommended to specify the version.** Unless it's specified, some rules will be omitted.
+By default, `swiftversion` is not specified.
+It's recommended to specify the version — some rules will be omitted unless it's specified.

 ```javascript
 {